Reforming criminal justice, transforming economic mobility

 The Justice and Mobility Fund is a philanthropic collaboration that aims to boost economic mobility and improve the life trajectories of people impacted by the criminal justice system.

 The Justice and Mobility Fund seeks to scale the impact, reach, and influence of solutions to problems caused by interaction with the criminal justice system, both nationwide and in targeted regions.
-Reducing convictions and incarceration and mitigating their negative downstream effects is critical to giving people – especially people of color, who are disproportionately impacted – greater access to jobs, and educational opportunities, and housing that will help break the cycle of poverty and injustice.
+Reducing convictions and incarceration and mitigating their negative downstream effects is critical to giving people – especially Black people and other people of color, who are disproportionately impacted — greater access to jobs, educational opportunities, and housing that will help break the cycle of poverty and injustice.

 Mass incarceration is one of the most critical civil rights issues of our time.
 77 million Americans have criminal records and millions more interact with the justice system each year.
-Once engaged with the system, the damage to an individual’s economic mobility can be devastating and ripple through their family for generations.
-Incarceration limits people’s ability to get an education, maintain stable housing, connect to employment opportunities and public benefits, and more.
+Involvement in the criminal justice system severely disrupts economic stability and access to opportunity for individuals, families, and whole communities.
+Arrests and incarceration can limits people’s ability to get an education, maintain stable housing, connect to employment opportunities and public benefits, and more.
+This cycle of poverty and injustice is particularly devastating for Black people and other people of color who are disproportionately affected by the justice system.
+Today, these challenges are further compounded by the effects of COVID-19 and America’s entrenched patterns of racial injustice and over-criminalization, which exact a devastating toll on these same communities.
 Despite reform efforts, insufficient attention is paid to developing and scaling interventions that provide economic opportunity for people affected by the system.

 Americans have criminal records and millions more interact with the justice system each year